RegardsOss/RegardsOss.github.io/_docs/development/regards/dam/plugins/computed-attribute/computed-attribute-plugins.md

 ## Overview

-    This customization is an extension point of `DataManagement` microservice.

-This extension point allows to define a calculation method for a feature attribute value before indexation in REGARDS catalog.
+> This extension point allows to define a calculation method for a feature attribute value before indexation in REGARDS catalog.
 This calcul is made during the data source crawling process.
+{: .tip .plus}

 REGARDS provides many implementation of this extension point :
  - [CountPlugin](https://github.com/RegardsOss/regards-dam/blob/master/dam/dam-plugins/src/main/java/fr/cnes/regards/modules/dam/plugin/entities/CountPlugin.java) : Allow to compute the number of dataobjects of a dataset.